Skip to main content

 High(75%)

-CARVED WOODEN DOUGH BOWL: ORIGINS & SIGNIFICANCE
+CARVED WOODEN DOUGH BOWL: IDENTIFICATION

 This appears to be a rustic hand-carved wooden bowl, often referred to as a 'dough bowl' or 'trencher'.
 Its elliptical shape and shallow depth suggest its traditional use in the preparation of bread or other foodstuffs.
 The visible grain and the slightly uneven finish indicate a handmade origin, likely shaped from a single piece of wood.